-Policy on Execution of Contracts
+KBOR Policy on Execution of Contracts

-2. All contracts of the Regents institutions shall be subject to the provisions of K.S.A.
-75-3711b and 75-3711d.
+2. All contracts between the state universities and other state agencies shall be subject to the provisions of K.S.A.
+75-3711b.
 (K.S.A.
 76-721).

 Kansas Board of Regents: Policies and Procedures Manual

 Updated to correspond with current KBOR policy (9-10-15).

 Contracts and Contractual Authority Policy Statement

 All contracts shall be negotiated by approved personnel who have officially been authorized by the President of the University or a Vice President to negotiate contracts on behalf of the University.
 This includes any contract that involves University resources.

 Contract approval process shall move from the initial negotiation to the General Counsel office for approval as to form and coverage of liabilities.

 Any contract that involved any monetary exchange with the University must be reviewed by Administration and Finance as well.